 Perhaps you simply grew apart.
-Maybe the decades of your marriage featured infidelity, financial problems, or addiction.
+You still care for your spouse but you want more out of a relationship.
+You don’t envision your next 20 years to be like this.
+Or maybe the decades of your marriage featured infidelity, financial problems, or addiction.
 Whatever the reason, if you’re over 50 and preparing to divorce your long-time spouse, we provide Toronto grey divorce services aimed at alleviating some of the common problems that are unique to this type of divorce.

 What Is a Grey Divorce?

-The term “grey divorce” initially referred to a divorce that occurred between individuals who had been married for at least 40 years.
-However, as time has gone by, the phrase has often been used to refer to a divorce involving individuals of the Baby Boomer generation, regardless of the length of their marriage.
+The term “grey divorce” refers to a divorce involving individuals of the Baby Boomer generation, regardless of the length of their marriage.
 According to an article in the National Post, divorce rates among older individuals have sharply increased in recent years in the U.S., Australia, India, and the U.K. While Canada does not keep current data on age-based divorce rates, statistics indicate that the average median age for divorce increased about six years for both male and female Canadians in less than a decade.

 Researchers believe that there are several reasons why more older individuals are getting divorced, including: